Docus AI Symptom Checker

 While complications are rare, they can include infection, excessive bleeding, and swelling.
 Occasionally, there may be a perforation into the nasal cavity.
 To manage these risks, maintain good oral hygiene and follow up with your healthcare provider if you notice any unusual symptoms.

-Torus palatinus is a bony growth on the hard palate, the roof of your mouth.
-It is generally benign and not harmful.
+• Torus palatinus is a harmless bony growth on the roof of the mouth.

 Have a question on this topic?
 Submit it here and get an instant answer from our AI Doctor.